-On the western side of Australia’s largest coastal saltwater lake, Toronto is a popular spot for sailing, rowing, fishing and cycling.
-On the 3.6km shared cycling path between the Toronto sailing club and the Fassifern Railway Station is a petrified forest created by volcanic ash 250 million years ago.
+The western side of Australia’s largest coastal saltwater lake is a popular spot for sailing, rowing, fishing and cycling.
+Join locals on the 3.6km cycling and walking path between the Royal Toronto Motor Yacht Club and Fassifern Railway Station to discover a petrified forest with trees created by volcanic ash 250 million years ago.

-The Kurra Kurrin fossilised pines in Blackalls Park, Fennell Bay are culturally significant to the local Awabakal Aboriginal people, who have Dreaming stories about the ancient stone forest.
-You can also explore Aboriginal cultural heritage in Lake Macquarie City Art Gallery’s fine indigenous collection.
+The Kurra Kurrin fossilised pines in Blackalls Park are culturally significant to the local Aboriginal people, who have Dreaming stories about the ancient stone forest.
+You can learn more about local Aboriginal history and cultural heritage by visiting the Museum of Art and Culture (MAC)’s fine Indigenous collection.

 Art lovers should visit , the former home and studio of William Dobell, a famous local artist who won the Archibald Prize for portraiture three times.
 Take a detour to Rathmines to visit the Catalina Memorial Park – once the largest seaplane military base in the southern hemisphere and a World War II base for Catalina flying boats.